redcreeper14385/fabric-for-fabric/README.md

 <img src="https://i.imgur.com/bTus4wH.png" alt="Requires Fabric API" height="50">

 *Requires 1.16.1 and the Fabric Mod Loader.
-Thanks to everyone who helped me on the Fabric Discord server, and to malcolmriley on GitHub for the textures, which are available under the (https://creativecommons.org/licenses/by/4.0/)[CC-BY 4.0 License]!*
+Thanks to everyone who helped me on the Fabric Discord server, and to malcolmriley on GitHub for the textures, which are available under the (https://creativecommons.org/licenses/by/4.0/)[CC-BY 4.0 License]!
+Also thank you to emilyploszaj on GitHub for the base of the Fighter's Gloves texture, which I then recolorized.*